emacs-eask/cli/README.md

 ## 📂 State of the project

-The project barebones are pretty much done, we are currently looking for contirbutors to give us feedback and improve our TUI/UX for this tool!
+The project's barebones are pretty much done, we are currently looking for contirbutors to give us feedback and improve our TUI/UX for this tool!

-We are also looking for advices to add more Emacser often use commands and options, so these features are prepared by default!
+We are also looking for advice to add more Emacser often use commands and options, so these features are prepared by default!
 Like command `lint` (package-lint) or option `--debug` refers to `debug-on-error` to `t`!